Newborough, Staffordshire: The Village

 The local church is dedicated to All Saints.
 The current building was consecrated in 1901, after being built by the architect John Oldrid Scott.
 Originally built on the site of a pub, it was built using stone from Hollington, Pateley Bridge and Harrogate.
-The Church is a Grade 2 Listed Building, after being listed on 12 January 1966, and given its English Heritage Building ID of 273885.
+The Church is a Grade II listed building, after being listed on 12 January 1966, and given its English Heritage Building ID of 273885.

 The village originally had three public houses in the village: The White Hart, The Buffalo and The Red Lion, although it had many more alehouses.
 The Red Lion continues its trade to this day, but the present day All Saints church stands on the site of the White Hart.
 The Buffalo is now a residential home of the same name, and houses now stand on the old car park.

 Each year, the village holds a Well dressing event on the May Bank Holiday.
 The tradition in the village only dates back to 1978, but the ancient tradition is thought to have originated in Pagan times.
 The wells in the village are decorated, and as described on the village's website, each year the residents use "wooden boards [which] are filled with soft, wet clay on which a design is picked out and then coloured using petals and other natural materials such as leaves, cones and bark".